-Antimuscarinic drugs block the bronchoconstrictor effects of acetylcholine on M3 muscarinic receptors expressed in airway smooth muscle.
-Short-acting antimuscarinics (SAMAs), namely ipratropium and oxitropium, also block the inhibitory neuronal receptor M2, which potentially can cause vagally induced bronchoconstriction.
-Long-acting muscarinic antagonists (LAMAs), such as tiotropium, aclidinium, glycopyrronium bromide and umeclidinium have prolonged binding to M3 muscarinic receptors, with faster dissociation from M2 muscarinic receptors, thus prolonging the duration of bronchodilator effect.
+Antimuscarinic drugs block the bronchoconstrictor effects of acetylcholine on M3 muscarinic receptors expressed in airway smooth muscle.72 Short-acting antimuscarinics (SAMAs), namely ipratropium and oxitropium, also block the inhibitory neuronal receptor M2, which potentially can cause vagally induced bronchoconstriction.78 Long-acting muscarinic antagonists (LAMAs), such as tiotropium, aclidinium, glycopyrronium bromide (also known as glycopyrrolate) and umeclidinium have prolonged binding to M3 muscarinic receptors, with faster dissociation from M2 muscarinic receptors, thus prolonging the duration of bronchodilator effect.77

-A systematic review of randomized controlled trials concluded that ipratropium, a short acting muscarinic antagonist, alone provided small benefits over short-acting beta2-agonist in terms of lung function, health status and requirement for oral steroids.
-Among LAMAs, some are administered once a day (tiotropium and umeclidinium), others twice a day (aclidinium), and some are approved for once daily dosing in some countries and twice daily dosing in others (glycopyrronium).
-LAMA treatments (tiotropium) improve symptoms and health status.
-LAMA treatments (tiotropium) improve symptoms and related hospitalizations.
-Clinical trials have shown a greater effect on exacerbation rates for LAMA treatment (tiotropium) versus LABA treatment.
-In a long-term clinical trial of 5,993 patients with COPD, tiotropium added to other standard therapies had no effect on the rate of lung function decline.
-However, a study conducted in patients with early stage COPD defined by low symptom burden and mild to moderate airflow obstruction treated with tiotropium showed an increase in FEV1, reduction in moderate but not severe exacerbations, and attenuation of the post-bronchodilator, but not pre-bronchodilator decline in FEV1.
+A systematic review of randomized controlled trials concluded that ipratropium, a short acting muscarinic antagonist, alone provided small benefits over short-acting beta2-agonist in terms of lung function, health status and requirement for oral steroids.79 Among LAMAs, some are administered once a day (tiotropium and umeclidinium), others twice a day (aclidinium), and some are approved for once daily dosing in some countries and twice daily dosing in others (glycopyrronium).^{77,80} LAMA treatments (tiotropium) improve symptoms and health status.^{77,81} They also improve the effectiveness of pulmonary rehabilitation^{82,83} and reduce exacerbations and related hospitalizations.81 Clinical trials have shown a greater effect on exacerbation rates for LAMA treatment (tiotropium) versus LABA treatment.^{84,85} In a long-term clinical trial of 5,993 patients with COPD, tiotropium added to other standard therapies had no effect on the rate of lung function decline.47 However, a study conducted in patients with early stage COPD defined by low symptom burden and mild to moderate airflow obstruction treated with tiotropium showed an increase in FEV1, reduction in moderate but not severe exacerbations, and attenuation of the post-bronchodilator, but not pre-bronchodilator decline in FEV1.86

 Adverse effects.
-Inhaled anticholinergic drugs are poorly absorbed which limits the troublesome systemic effects observed with atropine.
-Extensive use of this class of agents in a wide range of doses and clinical settings has shown them to be very safe.
-The main side effect is dryness of mouth.
-Although occasional urinary symptoms have been reported, there are no data to prove a true causal relationship.
-Some patients using ipratropium report a bitter, metallic taste.
-An unexpected small increase in cardiovascular events in COPD patients regularly treated with ipratropium bromide has been reported.
-In a large, long-term clinical trial in COPD patients, tiotropium added to other standard therapies had no effect on cardiovascular risk.
-Although there were some initial concerns regarding the safety of tiotropium delivery via the Respimat inhaler, the findings of a large trial observed no difference in mortality or exacerbation rates when comparing tiotropium in a dry-powder inhaler and the Respimat inhaler.
-There are less safety data available for the other LAMAs, but the rate of anti-cholinergic side effects for drugs in this class appears to be low and generally similar.
-Use of solutions with a facemask can precipitate acute glaucoma, probably as a direct result of the contact between the solution and the eye.
+Inhaled anticholinergic drugs are poorly absorbed which limits the troublesome systemic effects observed with atropine.^{72,87} Extensive use of this class of agents in a wide range of doses and clinical settings has shown them to be very safe.
+The main side effect is dryness of mouth.^{78,88} Although occasional urinary symptoms have been reported, there are no data to prove a true causal relationship.89 Some patients using ipratropium report a bitter, metallic taste.
+An unexpected small increase in cardiovascular events in COPD patients regularly treated with ipratropium bromide has been reported.^{90,91} In a large, long-term clinical trial in COPD patients, tiotropium added to other standard therapies had no effect on cardiovascular risk.47 Although there were some initial concerns regarding the safety of tiotropium delivery via the Respimat^{®92} inhaler, the findings of a large trial observed no difference in mortality or exacerbation rates when comparing tiotropium in a dry-powder inhaler and the Respimat[®] inhaler.93 There are less safety data available for the other LAMAs, but the rate of anti-cholinergic side effects for drugs in this class appears to be low and generally similar.
+Use of solutions with a facemask can precipitate acute glaucoma, probably as a direct result of the contact between the solution and the eye.94-96